JCMexplains/writing-for-success-2023/textbook.md

 >
 > My study group focused on preparing for the mid-year review.

-### Hyphens When a Word Breaks at the End of a Line
+### Hyphens When A Word Breaks At The End Of A Line

 Use a hyphen to divide a word across two lines of text.
 You may notice that most word-processing programs will do this for you.
 If you have to